 What should your child wear on school picture day?
 School photos and bad photos go together like coffee and creamer.
 But what if they didn’t have to be bad?
 What if school photos could be beautiful, timeless, portraits you were proud to hang in your home and share with family?

 Well they can.
 The Fine Art School Portrait uses a black backdrop while not asking your child for forced smiles.
 The process is about the photographer drawing out their true smile, or their personality during these short sessions.

+As a Seattle family photographer, my approach is different.
 No strange marble or bright blue background.
 No turn your head at this unnatural angle and say cheese.

 With a black background, it may seem like you cannot dress your kid in anything that will clash.
 However, I’m here to help you with the “Do’s and Don’ts of What to Wear” for school photos.

 A quick note about my do’s and don’ts list.
 The don’ts build (like they are all things to avoid).
 However, the do’s are more of suggestions.
 For example, your child shouldn’t wear neons or blacks, but she could wear solid earth tones or subtle prints.